Frances Marie McGhee Kirk

 Surviving is her loving companion for the past 27 years, Samuel "Red" Chipps; a daughter, Crystal Hope and husband Andrew of Mooresboro, N.C.; three grandchildren, Trent Bernat, Natalie and Sarah Hope; a stepson, Sebastian Chipps of McClellandtown; a sister, Christine McGhee, and a brother, Richard McGhee, both of Lincolnton, N.C.; several nieces and nephews and many friends.

-Her family will receive friends in the RICHARD R. HEROD FUNERAL HOME, Point Marion, from 1 to 3 p.m.
-Wednesday, with a brief memorial service beginning at 3 p.m.
+Her family received friends in the RICHARD R. HEROD FUNERAL HOME, Point Marion, Wednesday, followed by a brief memorial service.

 (0) comments